 MEYER, Johann Jakob.
 Frankenmuth, Saginaw County, Michigan 25.4.1870 — Chur 2.4.1939.
 German (U.S.) Indologist.
-Born in an outlying German colony in a poor and big family of German immigrants from Frankonia, being the oldest child of Johann Michael M., of Franconian origin, and Anna Katharina Engel.
+Born in an outlying German colony in a poor and big family of German immigrants, being the oldest child of Johann Michael Meyer, of Franconian origin, and Anna Katharina Engel.
 He was able to enter college rather late, but learned soon Latin, Greek and Hebrew, privately also Sanskrit.
 B.A.
 1891 from Concordia College in Fort Wayne, Indiana and 1894 from Concordia Theological Seminary in St. Louis.
 Earning his living from agricultural work he learned Russian, Italian, Spanish and Persian during his free hours.
 More challenging occupations were found in library work and writing for newspapers.
 In 1898-1900 he studied Germanic and IE Linguistics at Chicago University (under Buck), in Sanskrit he remained autodidact.
 Ph.D.
 1900 Chicago, his dissertation on the Daśakumāracarita brought him a Docentship.
 During a four years’ leave because of an illness he visited Europe and married in 1904 a Swiss woman.
 From 1908 Lecturer in German at Chicago.
 In this time he was much interested in Finnish language and literature and published a number of translations.
 Unfortunately his nervous illness recurred and after eight years of illness he retired on disability pension in 1919 and moved with his family to Switzerland.
 Lived first in Reinach and from 1921 until his death in Chur.
-Died in paralysis.
+Died of paralysis.
 His wife, Agnes Calonder, died in 1935; they had four sons